Consistency of MLE for partially observed diffusions, with application in market microstructure modeling: Consistency of MLE for partially observed diffusions

 \begin{theorem} Assume that $\Theta$ is finite and that each $h(\theta;\cdot)$ is absolutely bounded.
 Assume also that there exist an integer $k\geq1$, a set of indices $\Lambda$, and a family of test processes $\{Y^\lambda\}_{\lambda\in\Lambda}$, each taking values in $\RR^{k}$ and adapted to $\mathbb{F}^Y$, s.t. \begin{itemize} \item $(h(X_t),Y^\lambda_t)$ is strongly ergodic under each $\tilde \PP^\theta$: i.e., for each $\theta\in\Theta$ there exists a measure $\nu^{\theta,\lambda}$ on $\RR^{m}\times\RR^{k}$ s.t.

 for any bounded Borel $\phi:\RR^{m}\times\RR^k\rightarrow\RR $; \item for any $\theta,\theta'\in\Theta$, the equality

-implies $\theta=\theta'$. \end{itemize} Then, for any $\theta\in\Theta$, as $t\rightarrow\infty$, any MLE $\hat\theta_t$ converges to $\theta$ in probability (and a.s.) under $\PP^\theta$. \end{theorem}
+implies $\theta=\theta'$. \end{itemize} Then, for any $\theta\in\Theta$, as $T\rightarrow\infty$, any MLE $\hat\theta_T$ converges to $\theta$ in probability (and a.s.) under $\PP^\theta$. \end{theorem}

 Before we prove Theorem \ref{thm:NY}, let us comment on the practical value of this result.
-First, it is clear that the consistency of MLE implies the identifiability of $\theta$: i.e., that any two measures $\PP^{\theta}$ and $\PP^{\theta'}$, for $\theta\neq\theta'$, are mutually singular (which is interpreted as the feasibility of the problem of estimating the true value of $\theta$ with certainty from a sample with infinite time horizon).
-In addition, it is not hard to show that, in an even more general setting, the identifiability of $\theta$ yields Proposition \ref{prop:main} and in turn Theorem \ref{thm:NY}, if the set $\Theta$ is finite.
-Thus, Theorem \ref{thm:NY} can also be interpreted as a sufficient condition for the identifiability of $\theta$, which is valuable in its own right.
-In practice, the assumption of finite $\Theta$ is not restrictive, as any actual computation is limited by the machine precision.
-Nevertheless, from a theoretical point of view, it is important to extend Theorem \ref{thm:NY} so that it holds for a general (e.g., continuum) set $\Theta$.
-Such an extension is the subject of ongoing investigation in \cite{EkrenNadtochiy}, which uses the finite-parameter result, stated in Theorem \ref{thm:NY}, as a crucial building block.
+First, it is clear that the consistency of MLE implies the identifiability of $\theta$: i.e., for any $\theta\neq\theta'$, the two measures $\PP^{\theta}$ and $\PP^{\theta'}$ are mutually singular.
+The latter is interpreted as the feasibility of the problem of estimating the true value of $\theta$ with certainty from a sample with infinite time horizon.
+If the set $\Theta$ is finite, it is not hard to show that the identifiability of $\theta$ yields Proposition \ref{prop:main} and in turn the consistency of MLE.
+Thus, the statement of Theorem \ref{thm:NY} is equivalent to saying that, under the assumptions of this theorem, $\theta$ is identifiable.
+Moreover, since the notion of identifiability does not depend on whether $\Theta$ is finite or not, we conclude that the conditions of Theorem \ref{thm:NY}, without the assumption that $\Theta$ is finite, yield the identifiability of $\theta$.